mickem/nscp-docs/reference/windows/CheckSystem.rst

     ============== ==============================================================================================================
     Key            Value
     -------------- --------------------------------------------------------------------------------------------------------------
-    core           The core to check (total or core ##)
-    core_id        The core to check (total or core_##)
-    idle           The current idle load for a given core
-    kernel         The current kernel load for a given core
-    load           The current load for a given core
-    time           The time frame to check
     count          Number of items matching the filter.
 Common option for all checks.
     total           Total number of items.
 Common option for all checks.
     ok_count        Number of items matched the ok criteria.
 Common option for all checks.